Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Optimizing for ROC Curves via Loss Conditional Training

 \section{Optimizing for ROC Curves via Loss Conditional Training}

-We saw in Section~\ref{sec:hyper_tau} that training with different combinations of hyperparameters corresponds to optimizing for different tradeoffs of TPR and FPR.
+Recall that ROC curves show the performance of the model in terms of TPR for all possible FPRs and \textit{vice versa.} We saw in Section~\ref{sec:hyper_tau} that training with different combinations of hyperparameters corresponds to optimizing for different tradeoffs of TPR and FPR.
 Therefore, training one model over a range of hyperparameter values is a proxy for optimizing over a range of the ROC curve.
-Using this intuition, we design a system that optimizes one model over a range of VS loss hyperparameter values via loss conditional training (LCT).
+Using this intuition, we design a system which optimizes one model over a range of VS loss hyperparameter values via loss conditional training (LCT).